Thank you for your interest in studying a Language module at Queen Mary. Below you will find the answers to the most frequently asked questions.

 Whether you register for a credit-bearing or a non-credit bearing module, make sure the module you register for is the correct level for you.
 If you are a complete beginner (i.e., you have never studied the language before), please go straight to online registration.
 If you have studied the language before, please select your level or take a diagnostic test to ascertain your language level before you complete the online application form.

-Please check with your Home School whether your programme regulations allow you to take a module for credit as the School of Languages, Linguistics and Film cannot advise you on this.
+If you are a Queen Mary student, please check with your Home School whether your programme regulations allow you to take a module for credit, as the School of Languages, Linguistics and Film cannot advise you on this.

 You will need to follow your School’s process for module registration or module change requests (mostly done via the ‘Module Registration Task’ in MySIS).
 You can also find information on the SLLF module registration 2023/24 page.
 If there are pre-requisites for your chosen module, you will need to show that you meet them by emailing the relevant qualification to email@example.com.